MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 > Published rules are listed on the **Rules** page in the order that they are run.

 ### Payload settings
 You can also access payload settings from the command menu on the **Rules page**.
 In the **Payload settings** panel, you can define the sample payload for that assessment type.
+The sample payload is meant to contain an example of the fields that will be sent in the request API for the assessment and can be used within your rule.

-For example, in your API request for a purchase event, you may choose not  to send optional fields from the [purchase protection schema](https://docs.microsoft.com/dynamics365/fraud-protection/schema), or you may choose to send other additional custom fields.
-The payload sample shown in the settings panel reflects the data sent in the API request for the assessment.
+In the API request, you may choose not to send optional fields from the assessment schema, or you may choose to send other additional custom fields.
+Whatever you decide, be sure to update the payload sample shown in the settings panel to reflect the specific fields you are sending.

 This payload sample is shown each time a new rule is created for this assessment (see [Payload sample](rules.md#payload-sample)).
 Note the changes you make apply only to rules you create going forward.